ioBroker/ioBroker.docs/docs/en/admin/log.md

 This menu can be used to set the severity of the message to be displayed.
 However, this is only a filter of the existing list.
 In order to set the logging in a certain level for an instance, this must be set on the instance page.

-Errors are shown in red:
+Errors are shown in red font:

 ![Error](../../de/admin/media/ADMIN_Log02_error.png)